Best wood lathes for your workshop

 When looking for a wood lathe, you should consider the amount of workspace you have in your workshop.

-It is important to note that wood lathes are power tools with a significant weight, so you cannot move the lathe from one location to another regularly.
+It is important to note that wood lathes are power tools with a significant weight, so you cannot regularly move the lathe from one location to another.
 The weight is necessary because it prevents the wood from being thrown to the ground while you work.
-As such, you need to have your lathe in a stationary position, even if it is a midi or mini type.
+As such, you must have your lathe in a stationary position, even if it is a midi or mini type.

 Full-size lathe measures about four feet from the ground, so you will not have to worry about lifting the heavy machinery to a benchtop.
 However, if you use this type of lathe, you must know that it is essential to have enough working space as the wood you will be using may be longer than usual.